sanfinity-Iot/openremote/Developer-Guide:-Working-on-Environment-with-an-IDE.md

 You can now open [http://localhost:8080/](http://localhost:8080/) in your browser.
 The default login is username `admin` with password `secret`.

 *NOTE: Please be aware that currently by default the web server binds to all interfaces (i.e. `0.0.0.0`).
 This can be a security problem if your development machine's network is not private and secure.*

+## VisualVM
+To inspect the threads, analyzing CPU and memory allocation you should running a VisualVM.

+- Download and install VisualVM from the [visualvm](https://visualvm.github.io/) website.
+- Install the [VisualVM Launcher](https://plugins.jetbrains.com/plugin/7115-visualvm-launcher) for IntelliJ IDEA

 ## Executing Manager tests